russom/DSND-Capstone/Capstone_writeup.md

 ----------------------------------------------------------
 ```

-Beyond the behavioural quantities I also took a look at some deomgraphic indicators: gender of the subscriber and location.
+Beyond the behavioural quantities I also took a look at some deomgraphic indicators: gender of the subscriber and location (expressed in terms of State).

 #### _Gender of the Users_